Tsuyoshi Wada

-Tsuyoshi Wada (和田 毅, Wada Tsuyoshi) is a Japanese professional baseball pitcher for the Fukuoka SoftBank Hawks of the Nippon Professional Baseball League (NPB).
-He previously played in Major League Baseball (MLB) for the Chicago Cubs.
+Tsuyoshi Wada (和田 毅, Wada Tsuyoshi) is a Japanese former professional baseball pitcher.
+He played in Nippon Professional Baseball (NPB) from 2003 to 2011, and 2016 to 2024 for the Fukuoka SoftBank Hawks.
+He also played in Major League Baseball (MLB) from 2014 to 2015 for the Chicago Cubs.

 Wada pitched in the 2004 Athens and 2008 Beijing Olympics as well as the 2006 World Baseball Classic for the Japanese national team.
 He set a Tokyo Big6 Baseball League record with 476 strikeouts during his college career at Waseda University and was the Pacific League Most Valuable Rookie in 2003.

-Early life and high school career
+Early life

-Wada was born in Kōnan, Aichi Prefecture, a member of the age group often referred to as the "Matsuzaka Generation".
+Wada was born in Kōnan, Aichi Prefecture.
 He began playing baseball as a first grader at Kōnan Municipal Fujisato Elementary School for the Kōnan Danchi Baseball team.

 In 1991, Wada and his family moved to Izumo, Shimane Prefecture, Wada's father's hometown.
 Wada enrolled in Shimane Prefectural Hamada High School in Hamada upon graduating from junior high, leading them to the 79th National High School Baseball Championship in the summer of his second year of high school (the equivalent of eleventh grade in the United States) in 1997.
-His team faced Akita Commercial High School, led by current Tokyo Yakult Swallows ace Masanori Ishikawa, in the first round, but Wada walked that very Ishikawa with the bases loaded in the bottom of the ninth inning and suffered a walk-off loss.
+His team faced Akita Commercial High School, led by Masanori Ishikawa, in the first round, but Wada walked that very Ishikawa with the bases loaded in the bottom of the ninth inning and suffered a walk-off loss.

 Wada's team secured a berth in the national tournament again the following summer (1998).
-They defeated Niigata Prefectural Shibata Agricultural High School, whose battery consisted of right-hander Kazuhiro Togashi (who later played for the Hokkaido Nippon-Ham Fighters) and catcher Ken Katoh (currently with the Yomiuri Giants), in their first game.
+They defeated Niigata Prefectural Shibata Agricultural High School, whose battery consisted of right-hander Kazuhiro Togashi (who later played for the Hokkaido Nippon-Ham Fighters) and catcher Ken Katoh, in their first game.
 They faced Teikyo High School, the East Tokyo champions, in their next game.
-Though Wada, who was not only the team's ace but also their cleanup hitter, gave up a home run to current Fighters outfielder Hichori Morimoto, Hamada High won 3-2, making it to the quarter-finals.
-They narrowly lost in the quarter-finals to Toyota Otani High School (led by current Orix Buffaloes outfielder Katsuaki Furuki) in extra innings.
+Though Wada, who was not only the team's ace but also their cleanup hitter, gave up a home run to Hichori Morimoto, Hamada High won 3–2, making it to the quarter-finals.
+They narrowly lost in the quarter-finals to Toyota Otani High School (led by Katsuaki Furuki) in extra innings.

 Though Wada had ruptured his left triceps muscle the previous fall and struggled to even reach 130 km/h with his fastball during the tournament, Teikyo High players remarked after facing Wada that "[his fastball] looked like it was 150 km/h."

+As a player who was born in the 1980 Japanese academic year and participated in the 1998 Summer Championship, Wada is considered a member of the "Matsuzaka Generation".